FMMT666/launchpad.py/README.md

 ### Color codes

 The Midi Fighter 64 only supports a color table.
-There is no possibility to control the RGB LEDs individually.yle.
+There is no possibility to control the RGB LEDs individually.

 ![RGB color palette](/images/mf64_colorcodes.png)